Sheepolution/how-to-love/book/chapter11.md

 So we created a class called `Rectangle`.
 We create an instance of that class called `r1`.
 So now `r1` has the functions `update` and `draw`.
 We call these functions, and as first argument we pass the instance itself, `r1`.
 This is what `self` becomes in the functions.

-It's kind of annoying though, how we have to pass `r1` everytime we call one of its functions.
+It's kind of annoying though, how we have to pass `r1` every time we call one of its functions.
 Luckily, Lua has a shorthand for this.
 When we use a colon (:), the function-call will automatically pass the object left of the colon as first argument.

 ```lua
 --! file: main.lua